kontaktio/telegraf_archived/plugins/inputs/prometheus/README.md

   ## Optional custom HTTP headers
   # headers = {"X-Special-Header" = "Special-Value"}
-  ## Scrape Kubernetes pods for the following prometheus annotations:
-  ## - prometheus.io/scrape: Enable scraping for this pod
-  ## - prometheus.io/scheme: If the metrics endpoint is secured then you will need to
-  ##     set this to `https` & most likely set the tls config.
-  ## - prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.
-  ## - prometheus.io/port: If port is not 9102 use this annotation
-  # monitor_kubernetes_pods = true

-  ## Use bearer token for authorization
-  # bearer_token = /path/to/bearer/token

   ## Specify timeout duration for slower prometheus clients (default is 3s)
   # response_timeout = "3s"